mcminickpt/mcmini/CONTRIBUTING.md

 Commits should ideally have the following characteristics:

   1. They should each be relatively *small* in their effect on the codebase.
-  One commit should ideally never introduce thousands of changes
+  One commit should never introduce thousands of changes
   2. They should introduce specific changes.
 Avoid making commits such as "forgot to add a file" or "oops small fix" as these do not provide a clear explanation for why the commit was added in the first place, nor for what the commit actually introduces.
 Use `git merge --squash`, `git rebase -i`, or `git commit --amend` where appropriate to reduce the number of vague commits

+Commits should describe logical changes to the codebase.
+If the diff introduced by a commit is not obvious, you should make sure to add comments to the commit message where appropriate (see the next section)

 ### Titling and commenting commits